idleberg/Readme-Helper/README.md

 ## Usage

 By default, command completion should be enabled in all Sublime Text versions.
 If the completion popup doesn't show while typing one of the following commands, you can force showing it using `Ctrl+Space.
-All included snippets are limited to the Markdown scope, the license commands are enabled for plain text as well.
+All included snippets are limited to the Markdown scope, the text-only licenses are also enabled for plain text.
 See below for the available commands to trigger the snippets.

 ### Scaffolding